The Brave Soul of Virginia Rose

 Then she froze.

 Outside stretched the landscape of a negative world.
 Virginia no longer saw the negative man, or rather, she didn’t know which one it was.
 Skeletal trees reached toward an inky black heaven.
 Shadowy figures floated above bone-white blades of grass, appearing and disappearing against a mourning sky.
 And Virginia remembered the darkness as she first saw it.

 Her bright world of hope and happiness had, in an instant, become a world of darkness and death.
 No longer did the sun shine outside her bedroom window.
 No longer did the robin sing its morning song.
+Then she had wished to be at church and was, and in the light of the church she thought the darkness was over.
+Now she knew it had followed her.

 And found none.

+How did she think she could fight off the shadow?
+She was a child.
+She shouldn’t even be here.
 Virginia shivered.
-I’m safe in the church, she thought.
+But I’m safe in the church, she thought.
 I’m safe in the church.
 She tried to convince herself, but she didn’t believe it.

-Her uncle began to pray in his slow drawl.
-Virginia wasn’t listening.
+Her uncle began to pray in his slow drawl, but Virginia wasn’t listening.
 She was trying desperately to not be dead.
 Then her great-aunt began to play a closing hymn, the haunting notes of the organ echoing through the church.
 Several of her uncles and cousins gathered around her casket, ready to carry her body to its final resting place.

 Virginia reached for her mother, grasping nothing.
 She reached again, and again.
 Don’t pull me along this time.
 Let me stay here.
-Please.
+Please

 And then…